Garrulax canorus (Chinese hwamei)

 Not as gregarious as other similar species, G. canorus is more likely to be found skulking and foraging among leaf litter in pairs or small groups.

 Where G. canorus is introduced and living in gardens, it has been described as not shy (Allen, 2012), although this could be due to the fact that there is less dense scrub cover for the birds to hide in compared to the wild.

 The male has a rich and varied song that can be initiated by the more monotone calls of the female (Field Guide to Birds of North America, 2015).

 In 1999, the population size of G. canorus in Hubei province, China, was estimated at 1.0-1.2 million (CITES Listing Proposal, 1999) and most sources suggest that the bird is relatively common in its native range (Collar and Robson, 2007).
 The IUCN rates it as of Least Concern (IUCN, 2015).
 However, G. canorus is a popular caged bird in China and so hunting pressure is high, and it is suggested that the population may be falling there (BirdLife International, 2015).

 There is some evidence that populations are expanding in some areas of Japan (Arase, 2014).

 Its diet consists mainly of insects, especially in the breeding season, including locust eggs (Locustidae) and ants (Formicidae).
 G. canorus also eats seeds and sometimes cultivated maize (Zea) and fruits (Collar and Robson, 2007).

-As its diet mainly consists of insects G. canorus is loosely restricted to areas where these are abundant in vegetation and leaf litter.
-Nests tend to be above 139 cm off the ground (although can be as low as 40 cm), so vegetation is required.
+As its diet mainly consists of insects, G. canorus is loosely restricted to areas where these are abundant in vegetation and leaf litter.
+Nests can be found at ground level or up to approximately 2 metres above ground level (Zhang et al., 2003; Miyazawa and Suzuki, 2013), so vegetation is required.